hetvi1511/CSE-110-Lab-1/index.md

 So future employers, this is my [LinkedIn](https://www.linkedin.com/in/hetvi-gandhi-79b264324) do check it out 😁.<br/>
 For more info, go to my [goals](#goals).<br/>

-One of my favorite lines of code and in my opinion the best line of code is `print(Hello World!)` 😂.
+One of my favorite lines of code and in my opinion the best line of code is `print("Hello World!")` 😂.

 As a side note, this is me doing something I love and yes I'm aware you cannot see my face but look at the view.
 [This is me!](thisisme.png)